RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 # 8. Thresholds SIG'S quality models metrics

 # 9. Conclusion

 ##	A. Contributions
 We proposed a novel methodology for deriving software metric thresholds and a calibration of previously introduced metrics.
-Our methodology improves over others by fulfilling three fundamental requirements:
+Alves et al methodology improves over others by fulfilling three fundamental requirements:
 i) it respects the statistical properties of the metric, such as metric scale and distribution;
 ii) it is based on data analysis from a representative set of systems (benchmark); iii) it is repeatable, transparent and straightforward to carry out.
 These requirements were achieved by aggregating measurements from different systems using relative size weighting.
-Our methodology was applied to a large set of systems and thresholds were derived by choosing specific percentages of overall code of the benchmark.
+Alves et al methodology was applied to a large set of systems and thresholds were derived by choosing specific percentages of overall code of the benchmark.

 ##	b.
 Discussion
 ##	c.
 Industrial applications